conicalflask/Repetier-Firmware/README.md

 # CF-Repetier - Repetier with automatic bed compensation!

 ** Note: This is a work in progress.
 The proof of concept has been completed (relevel.py) and works!
-Now the algorithm is being integrated into Repetier for fully automatic compensation. **
+G35, G36 and M336 complete.
+Now working on the in-firmware GCode re-writer. **

 ## Who needs calibration!?